charmbracelet/charm/README.md

 linked machines will seamlessly gain access to their owners Charm data.
 Of course, users can revoke machines’ access too.

+### Backups

+You can use `charm backup-keys` to backup your account keys.
+Your account can be recovered using `charm import-keys charm-keys-backup.tar`

 ## Charm Client

 The [`charm`][releases] binary also includes easy access to a lot of the functionality